ProfessionalWiki/IdGenerator/README.md

 The wikitext `{{#next_number:}}` outputs `1` the first time it is used, then `2`, etc.

 Installable and usable without running the "update.php" maintenance script.
+Created as alternative to the IDProvider extension, since IDProvider cannot be installed via Composer and has horrible code quality.

 ## Usage